htsachakis/CloudflareAccessGroupIPUpdater/README.md

 # Cloudflare Access Group IP Updater
 A Go CLI application that automatically updates your Cloudflare Access Group IP address when your public IP changes.
 This is useful for maintaining secure access to your resources when your IP address changes dynamically.

+# Why I Built This
+I developed this tool so I can access my hosted services from multiple locations even when my dynamic IP changes, without the need to login every time to the Cloudflare access policy to update manually the IP address.
+This saves time and ensures I never lose access to my services due to IP changes.

 ## Features

 - Retrieves your current public IP address using ipify.org